Bamenda: Geography

 North of the city is the Bamenda Ring Road, a 367 km circular route through Cameroon Highlands.
 Along this road is Mount Oku 3000 m, the Kimbi River Game Reserve, the Menchum River waterfalls, a huge Fon's palace at Bafut, and a pyramidal thatched shrine at Akum (also known as Bagangu).
+Bamenda sits approximately 68 kilometres (42 mi) south of Ajuh-Mbuh.

 Climate

 Bamenda has a tropical savanna climate (Köppen: Aw), very close to being classified as a tropical monsoon climate (Am), with a long summer wet season and considerably less rainfall in the winter.

 According to the World Health Organization, Bamenda is the most polluted city in Africa in terms of PM2.5 particulate matter.